Naif-Ganadily/FinetuningLLMs-DeepLearningAI/README.md

-# 🚀 Finetuning Large Language Models Course Journey - In Collaboration with Lamini 🚀
+# 🚀 Finetuning Large Language Models Course Journey - In Collaboration with DeepLearning.ai and Lamini 🚀

 🌟 Welcome to my journey through the "Finetuning Large Language Models" course, an expertly designed experience in collaboration with Lamini.
 Led by Sharon Zhou, Co-Founder and CEO of Lamini, this course deep dives into the world of LLMs, exploring the art and science of finetuning them for specific applications.